 With special, highly esthetic composite filling materials, esthetic deficits such as old fillings, broken or gritted teeth can be restored in a minimally invasive and esthetic manner.
 Using a multi-layer technique of special enamel and dentin materials, the fillings can be ideally adapted to the tooth.
 When restoring large defects of several teeth, we can simulate the result with a "wax-up" (trial restoration made of wax on plaster models), modify it if necessary and transfer it to the patient's mouth.

-Chalky white stains in the anterior region of many types can often be concealed well with a minimally invasive infiltration.
-The tooth thus regains its natural color, without drilling and in just one session.
-One advantage of the Icon method: Healthy tooth substance, which would otherwise be damaged by drilling, is spared!
+Many types of chalky white stains in the anterior region can often be well concealed with minimally invasive infiltration.
+The tooth regains its natural color without drilling and in just one session.
+One advantage of the Icon method: healthy tooth substance, which would otherwise be damaged by drilling, is spared!